 To Frejus by train

-The closest train station to Frejus is located in nearby Saint-Raphael – 2km from the port and 3.5km from the old town.
-You can easily get there from many places on the coast like Nice, Cannes, Menton, or Villefranche-sur-Mer.
-From there you can walk or take a bus to Frejus.
+Frejus train station is located in the old town.
+You can get there from many places on the coast like Nice, Cannes, Menton, or Villefranche-sur-Mer.
+You can also choose to travel to Saint Raphael and start exploring the area from this town.
 To learn more about train connections that interest you visit sncf.com or rome2rio.com website.
+Please note that rome2rio doesn’t show TER connections, so for all results it’s safer to look at the official website.

 Camping Frejus